 Microwaves are the most economical of (large) kitchen appliances and though it's much smaller than a range or refrigerator, it tends to fall in this category of household appliances.
 These small ovens are sold in a variety of styles including portable units that can be placed on a counter, shelf or microwave stand, as built-in models that are custom installed within cabinetry and above-the-range microwaves that combine an exhaust fan with lighting.

 There are also multifunction units that combine a counter microwave with a small appliance such as a coffee maker or toaster.
-Microwave prices vary based on heating/cooking functions, preset settings, capacity and installation style.
-They are available mostly in white, stainless or black finish.
+Microwave prices vary based on heating/cooking functions, preset settings, capacity, and installation style.
+They are available mostly in white, stainless or black finishes.

 While some homemakers are creative and use their microwaves for many recipes and dishes, others use this handy appliance for melting butter, popping corn, heating a beverage or water to boiling temperature, defrosting and reheating/warming left-overs.
 As such to many, it is an essential kitchen appliance even if use is limited by preference.